John Lithgow: 1996–2015: Established actor

 In television, Lithgow is probably most widely known for his starring role as Dick Solomon in the 1996–2001 NBC sitcom 3rd Rock from the Sun.
-He received six consecutive nominations for the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series and won three times (1996, 1997, 1999).
-His son Ian regularly appeared alongside him as Leon, one of his physics students.
+He received six consecutive nominations for the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series and won the award three times (1996, 1997, 1999).
+His son, Ian, regularly appeared alongside him as Leon, one of his physics students.
+In 1998, he appeared in the film, A Civil Action, as Judge Walter J. Skinner.
+Emanuel Levy of Variety wrote that Lithgow was among the film's "standout character performances", and Lithgow and costars James Gandolfini and Sydney Pollack were cited by Janet Maslin of The New York Times as giving "shrewd, first-rate performances".
+He lent his voice to the character Jean Claude in the 2000 Nickelodeon Movies animated film, Rugrats in Paris: The Movie.